marcoceppi/kubernetes.github.io/docs/getting-started-guides/ubuntu/upgrades.md

 See if upgrades are available.
 The Kubernetes charms are updated bi-monthly and mentioned in the Kubernetes release notes.
 Important operational considerations and change in behaviour will always be documented in the release notes.

 You can use `juju status` to see if an upgrade is available.

-     put output here

 There will either be an upgrade to kubernetes or etcd, or both.

 # Upgrade etcd